CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 Exercise 3 - deadline 23:59, 03 May 2016
 ----------------------------------------
-Use the Haxby 2001 GLM dataset (see above) for the following analyses:

 *update 30 April 2016: in version 0.1 of the dataset, ``common/brain_mask.nii`` had the value 1 for all voxels.
 The dataset has been updated to version 0.2.
-The mask is also available as a seperate `nifti mask file <haxby2001-mask_brain.nii>`_
+The mask is also available as a seperate `nifti mask file <haxby2001-mask_brain.nii>`_*

+Use the Haxby 2001 GLM dataset (see above) for the following analyses:

 - *Classification searchlight*.
 Use an LDA classifier with take-one-out crossvalidation to classify the 8 conditions for participant ``s01``.
 Use the common brain mask in ``common/mask_brain.nii`` and the data from ``s01/glm_t12-perrun_8cond-tstat.nii``; for the searchlight, use a spherical neighborhoood with approximately 100 voxels in each searchlight.
 Show a map with classification accuracies using :ref:`cosmo_plot_slices`.